Chanctonbury Ring: In popular culture

 The ring features, along with the nearby town of Steyning (Starring in the book, the main protagonist attends a fictional girls' high school there), in the 1925 girls' school story Katharine Goes to School, by Winifred Darch.
 Chanctonbury serves as an atmospheric meeting place, and there is some mention of the legends surrounding it.

 The album Chanctonbury Rings by Justin Hopper, Sharron Kraus and Belbury Poly, released on Ghost Box Records in 2019, contains prose and poetry detailing the geography and legends relating to the rings and its environs.

 The ring and immediate area are the setting for The Sussex Downs Murder (1936) by John Bude and reprinted in the British Library Crime Classics.

 The 2014 Album Tamatebako by Brighton-based band Cuz features a song The Wheel and the Ring which directly references Chanctonbury Ring.

-Mervyn Stockwood, sometime Bishop of Southwalk, subtitled his 1983 autobiography ’Chanctonbury Ring’.
+Mervyn Stockwood, sometime Bishop of Southwark, subtitled his 1983 autobiography Chanctonbury Ring.